tomhenrich/plex/Users/Welcome.md

    * The default settings in Plex apps will result in lower-quality streams and a bad experience for everyone involved.

 ## Actually Using Plex
 Plex is organized into **Libraries** that contain either Movies or TV Shows.
+(You may see one or the other or both depending on what you have been given access to.)
 The **Home Screen** will show what has recently been added to the Server, what titles are recently added, and any titles you're in the middle of watching.

 You can go into a specific Library to browse for something to watch, or search for something specific.
 Movies that are part of a series (e.g. all the James Bond movies) are usually grouped into Collections.
 I have my Server set up so that any franchise of 2 or more movies goes into a Collection, plus I have some custom collections like "movies based on Stephen King books" or "Chocolate Factory".